LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_PROXYUSERPWD()

    Used with :meth:`curl->set(key, value)`.
-This option expects a string that specifies the authentication for the HTTP prxy in the format of "username:password".
-Use meth:`CURLOPT_PROXYAUTH()` to specify the authentication method.
+This option expects a string that specifies the authentication for the HTTP proxy in the format of "username:password".
+Use `CURLOPT_PROXYAUTH()` to specify the authentication method.

 .. method:: CURLOPT_HTTPAUTH()